Fiserv/Commerce-Hub/docs/Resources/Guides/BYOID.md

 ## Merchant Identifiers

-Merchant Identifiers allow a merchant to use their existing identifier for a location in the `merchantId` and their terminal for `terminalId` to submit transactions to Commerce Hub.
+Merchant Identifiers, known as Bring Your Own Account (BYOA) or Bring Your Own MID (BYOM), allow a merchant to use their existing identifiers for a location in the `merchantId` and their terminal for `terminalId` to submit transactions to Commerce Hub.

 <!-- theme: info -->
 > The merchant account will need to be boarded with the merchant specific identifiers.
+Please contact your account representative for more information.

 <!--
 type: tab